draw123draw/VSP-wavefields-separating/readme.txt

 All parameter variables are global variables defined after the declaration of header file.

 To run the code, a MinGW compiler is required.
 Generate the executable file with the Makefile and then run it.

+How to use the Makefile: input "make" or "mingw32-make" in the terminal corresponding to the directory of this project.
+Remember to have a MinGW compiler in the system path.